GandhiCloudLab/service-discovery-mcm-130-ocp43/README.md

 <img src="images/75-app-home.png" >

-3. Click on the catalog link, it will show the output.
+3. Click on the `View Catalog Name link`, it will show the output.

 <img src="images/76-app-result.png" >